Potatoes from tomatoes? Popular starchy vegetable derived from ancient interbreeding, researchers say

 That's right, a fruit.
 Potatoes and tomatoes don't look alike, smell alike or taste alike, but in a study published Thursday in the journal Cell, scientists said that the potato evolved from a tomato ancestor around 9 million years ago.

-"We've finally solved the mystery of where potatoes came from," corresponding author Sanwen Huang of the Chinese Academy of Agricultural Sciences, China, said in a news release.
+"We've finally solved the mystery of where potatoes came from," corresponding author Sanwen Huang of the Chinese Academy of Agricultural Sciences said in a news release.

 The origin of the modern potato has puzzled scientists for years.
 In terms of appearance, potatoes resemble a species from Chile called Etuberosum, with one crucial difference: Etuberosum don't produce the starch-rich tubers.
 That's where the tomato comes in.